FRESHMEMBA/alx-low_level_programming/0x08-recursion/README.md

-Recursion is a process of repaeting items in  a self-similar way.
+Recursion is a process of repeating items in  a self-similar way.